-(A) The minimum horizontal distance between wells and potential sources of contamination shall be: (1) 100 feet between subsurface sewage leaching fields, septic tanks, or animal enclosures, accumulations of manure, or other sources of contamination as identified by the Health Officer.
-If the property to be served by the proposed well is already developed, lesser distances than that listed above may be acceptable where physical conditions preclude compliance with the specified minimum separation distances and if a sanitary seal at least 100 feet deep is installed and the existing well is destroyed under permit.
-Lesser separation distances must be approved by the department on a case-by-case basis.

-(2) 150 feet to seepage pit.

-(3) 150 feet between a community well and subsurface sewage dispersal system less than 10 feet deep.

-(4) 200 feet between a community well and a subsurface sewage dispersal system greater than 10 feet deep.
-A greater separation up to 600 feet may be required in order to maintain a 2-year time of travel.

-(B) No well shall be constructed within 50 feet horizontal from the property line of the property owner authorizing construction of the well.
-This setback may be reduced to not less than five feet horizontal if the owner of the adjacent property authorizes a reduction in setback or if the Health Officer determines area on the adjacent property within 100 feet of the proposed well is unsuitable for installation of an onsite sewage disposal system.

-(C) No well shall be constructed within 5 feet horizontal from any structure.
+- (A) The minimum horizontal distance between wells and potential sources of contamination shall be: - (1) 100 feet between subsurface sewage leaching fields, septic tanks, animal enclosures, accumulations of manure, or other sources of contamination as identified by the Health Officer.
+If the property is already developed and served by a well that is less than 100 feet from the septic system, and if no other alternative water source is available, a replacement well may be drilled less than 100 feet from the septic system if a sanitary seal at least 100 feet deep is installed and the existing well is destroyed under permit. - (2) 150 feet to seepage pit. - (3) 150 feet between a community well and subsurface sewage dispersal system less than 10 feet deep. - (4) 200 feet between a community well and a subsurface sewage dispersal system greater than 10 feet deep.
+A greater separation up to 600 feet may be required in order to maintain a 2-year time of travel. - (B) No well shall be constructed within 50 feet horizontal from the property line of the property owner authorizing construction of the well.
+This setback may be reduced to not less than five feet horizontal if the owner of the adjacent property authorizes a reduction in setback or if the Health Officer determines area on the adjacent property within 100 feet of the proposed well is unsuitable for installation of an onsite sewage disposal system. - (C) No well shall be constructed within 5 feet horizontal from any structure.